 All of our programs have short-, mid- and long-term objectives that align with the United Nations Sustainable Development Goals or UN SDGs.
 We want to be able to measure our collaborative impact across the world in a streamlined manner, so all our staff and volunteers know which UN SDGs they’re making a substantial contribution to.
 This also helps our local partners and communities measure and visualise their contribution to the UN SDGs.

 Prior to your arrival on base, you’ll be educated about the history of the UN SDGs.
 Then, once on base you’ll learn about the specific goals of your location, the long-, mid- and short-term objectives, and also insight into how your personal, shorter-term involvement contributes to these goals on a global level.

 Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

 The main United Nations Sustainable Development Goals we strive to support at GVI Mahe are Goal 14: Life Below Water, Goal 15: Life on Land and Goal 17: Partnerships for the Goals.

 GVI Mahe, Seychelles Long-term Objectives:

-1. Provide a long-term and consistent collection of data, assessing the overall health and development of the reef system in Northern Mahe on behalf of the Seychelles National Parks Authority, SNPA, to be used for regional coastal marine management and international understanding of changing reef systems.
+1. Provide a long-term and consistent collection of data, which assesses the overall health and development of the reef system in Northern Mahe on behalf of the Seychelles Parks and Gardens Authority.
+This data can also be used for regional coastal marine management and international understanding of changing reef systems.